h67ma/blink_timer/README.md

 * Define multiple timers
 * Timers run in a loop
 * Obstructs all screens with a solid color when a timer expires
-* Configurable obstruction delay and timer period
+* Configurable obstruction delay, period and colors
 * Continue typing while the screen obstruction is shown (no focus stealing)
 * Click the screen to dismiss obstruction
 * Interaction via a tray icon